-Semi-trailer segment also helps to increase the efficiency because the large and fully loaded trucks transport carries more freight per kilometer driven.
+The semi-trailer segment also helps to increase efficiency because the large and fully loaded trucks transport carries more freight per kilometer driven.
 High loading efficiency can be achieved in two ways, first by moving towards the larger trucks segment and second by collecting small loads into large ones to fill those trucks.

-This helps to prevent from wastage of time and money.
+This helps to prevent wastage of time and money.
 Logistics efficiency can also benefit farmers through a reduction in loss and wastage of product during transportation to markets.
-Brazil widely used Semi Trailer for transportation of Agricultural products.
+Brazil widely used Semi-Trailer for the transportation of Agricultural products.

 The fully-loaded trucks are dispatched in time by technologically and operationally sophisticated logistics.
 The logistics are the optimal state of affairs.
 Medium & Heavy trucks require sufficient infrastructure to enable their effective operation.

-Cost of the freight movement by road is 2.61Rs/ton for one km as compared to 1.43 Rs/ton per km for rail and INR 1.09/ton per km for waterway transport.
-The transportation by Truck provides a lot of flexibility to transporters and the consignee.
+The cost of the freight movement by road is 2.61Rs/ton for one km as compared to 1.43 Rs/ton per km for rail and INR 1.09/ton per km for waterway transport.
+Transportation by Truck provides a lot of flexibility to transporters and the consignee.

 The revised and improved measures will improve logistics and improve the overall performance of all sectors.

-Efficient logistics are a cornerstone for the continuation of India’s economic development over the coming decades.
+Efficient logistics is a cornerstone of the continuation of India’s economic development over the coming decades.

 India loses 20 to 30 percent of agricultural production profit due to wastage in the supply chain.
 Reducing that wastage could both provide a boost in the income to the farmers and also lower overall prices to produce and creating better access to high-quality food for Indian citizens.

-Many Tech companies are trying to penetrate the commercial vehicle by introducing much latest technology solution.
+Many Tech companies are trying to penetrate the commercial vehicle by introducing many latest technology solutions.
 Until and unless the companies do not understand the ecosystem, it is difficult to be successful in the market.
-The truck industry is dominated by the small and medium-size transporters and the profit of this segment is less.
+The truck industry is dominated by small and medium-sized transporters and the profit of this segment is less.
 The truck industry does not have enough budgets for digitization and technology development.
-Another reason for the reduced success rate is declined literacy rate of the drivers, fleet owners, and the third reason is conventional business practice.
+Another reason for the reduced success rate is the declined literacy rate of the drivers, fleet owners, and the third reason is conventional business practice.

 ACG developed Exclusive software for Fleet Management companies which would help all stakeholders of Industry.
 It improves Transporters efficiency immediately after implementation.
 It is suitable for medium and large fleet owners.